 Food and Wine Pairings at Skylon Tower

-A fine wine and good food… As far as simple pleasures go, it’s high on the list.
+A fine wine and good food along with breathtaking views… As far as simple pleasures go, it’s high on the list.
 If the wine and food are properly paired it might just be the best.
 A good pairing will enhance each and make your meal more than the sum of its parts.
 And while our menu suggests some optimal pairings, it’s interesting to know the factors that drive these pairings.
 What makes certain food and wine complimentary?

 Wine is classified by “weight,” just like you might describe a rich meal as “heavy” or a salad as “light.”
 Alcohol is typically what makes a wine heavier, but the weight can also be influenced by other factors in the winemaking process.
 Generally speaking, weight has to do with the intensity of the flavour.